 Just like securing your domain name, website encryption is also important and no longer only reserved for eCommerce or an Enterprise site but every site.
 As a result, you need to have an SSL certificate installed on your website.
 Make use of BigRock Coupon to purchase an SSL certificate now.

 SSL certificates serve as a great defender for web security and help you boost your search engine ranking.
 There are two main types of SSL certificates you can choose from; Free SSL certificate and Paid SSL certificate.

 How will you know which one is better for you?
 Both certificates have their pros and cons.
 Let us see some points of difference below.

 What is the Difference Between Free SSL and Paid SSL Certificates?

 A mandatory requirement for all websites, SSL certificates help to verify server identity and is used to encrypt Internet traffic.
 With a rise in cyber-security threats, moving on from HTTP to HTTPs is important.
 Thus, here, businesses have the option of choosing either a free version of SSL or a paid version.
 As many of us are aware, a free version of anything comes with restrictions and limitations.
-Hence, let’s find out which is better – Paid SSL certificate or Free SSL certificate.
+Hence, let’s find out which is better – Paid SSL certificate or a Free SSL certificate.

 A. Free SSL Certificate Overview